bryanlontoc06/sml/README.md

 - /lab-test/:id (Get)

 Using Github:
-- go you desired 'Projects' Folder
+- go to your desired 'Projects' Folder
 - go to [Github Link](https://github.com/bryanlontoc06/sml)
 - click 'code' then copy the command on the https tab.. https://...